-I currently live in North East London with my wonderful wife Dotti.
+I currently live in Islington with my wonderful wife Dotti.

 I work at Lokku with a bunch of really great people.

-While at university I made some amazing friends.
+While at university at Imperial College I made some amazing friends.

 A CPAN module for accessing the Nestoria public API.